-HOTR-2600 Hospitality Practicum Experience I 2 Credits
+HOTR-2600 Hospitality Practicum Exp I

 Applies classroom concepts to practical situations in assigned departments at the Inn at Hocking College.
 Students assume responsibility for the daily operation of one of three areas: food and beverage, rooms division or financial areas (night audit and cashier).
-Learners are assigned to learning teams as trainees
+Learners are assigned to learning teams as trainees.

-HOTR-2601 Hospitality Practicum Experience II 2 Credit
+HOTR-2601 Hospitality Practicum Exp II

 Applies classroom concepts to practical situations in assigned departments at the Inn at Hocking College.
-Learners assume responsibility for the daily operation of one of three areas: food and beverage, rooms division or fi areas (night audit and cashier).
+Learners assume responsibility for the daily operation of one of three areas: food and beverage, rooms division or financial areas (night audit and cashier).
 Learners are assigned to learning teams as trainees.
 Includes assessment of both Success Skills and Program Outcomes and service learning projects.
 Class 2

-HOTR-2650 Hospitality Management Development (Capstone)
+HOTR-2650 Hospitality Manement Development 3 Credits (Capstone)